 The immense suffering experienced by Armenians during the Genocide, and the relatively small after-shock in Shusha in 1920, is today used, like the Holocaust for the Israeli state apparatus in their occupation of Palestine, or the Croatian Ustashe’s oppression during World War 2 for violent Serbian nationalism, as justification for nationalist projects; including the occupation and ethnic cleansing of Karabakh and the destruction of the city of Agdam.
 This is also mirrored in how Azeri victimhood in Nagorno-Karabakh and Agdam is now being used to justify the rise of violent nationalism in the Azerbaijani state, and how Georgian victimhood in Abkhazia is likewise used as an excuse for nationalistic chauvinism.
 Victimhood is always co-opted into nationalist narratives, wherever ethnic nationalist power is projected.

 When considering the ancient cosmopolitan success of the Caucasus region and the context of its tragic modern history, forgotten and ignored by the world as it is, it is difficult not to see ethnic nationalism as anything other than a delusion and a disease.
 The songs and poems featured in the film cycle, written and performed by people native to this troubled region, suggest a tragic examination of nationalist narratives.
 Narratives which we must understand contain in them the seeds of division, destruction, domination and misery.
-In all cases of ethnic conflict there is always a clearer victor and a clearer loser.
-But despite the victor succeeding in their claims to territory, do so at incredible cost, such that regardless of the political outcome, the ordinary people on both sides generally end up knowing nothing but misery.
+In all cases of ethnic conflict there is, with many exceptions, always a clearer victor and a clearer loser.
+But despite the victor succeeding in their claims to control and territory, they do so at incredible cost, such that regardless of the political outcome, the ordinary people on both sides generally end up knowing nothing but misery.
 This is true during the lead-up and then eventual outbreak of conflict, in the violence that follows, in the subsequent years and in all the generations to come, where the scars and fissures continue to bring a quality of ruin and resentment that knows no end.
 Even a short conflict, over in weeks or days, can leave a trail of devastation, exile and brokenness that can take a hundred years to heal, if it ever does.